fossix/fossix.github.io/content/posts/2013-07-29-command-line-for-beginners.md

 ---
 layout: post
 title: Command Line for beginners - Email
-excerpt: "An attempt to create a series of articles targetting audencies who are beginning their command line journey.
+summary: "An attempt to create a series of articles targetting audencies who are beginning their command line journey.
 This post speaks about how to setup your email and view mails in a command line client."
 categories: articles
 tags: [CLI, email]
 comments: true